v-bibliotek/temp/README.md

 ## useReferenceManyToManyUpdate

-Can an edit form only save one many-to-many-relation using the hook `useReferenceManyToManyUpdate`, ie as developer I have to choose what the user is abel to update, either  add subject terms, authors, age categories or genres?
+Can an edit form only save one many-to-many-relation using the hook `useReferenceManyToManyUpdate`?
+In other words as developer I have to choose what the user is able to edit a form, either _subject terms_, _authors_, _age categories_ or _genres_?

 Would supplying an array of relations to the hook be a solution?